 Considered a classic by many, SM 101 by Jay Wiseman is a thicker book than I had expected.
-But this book truly is a 101 starting off with Wiseman’s own definitions and explorations of what SM is followed by ‘Basic Basics’ – a chapter covering consent, ethics, safewords, and negotiations.
+But this book truly is a 101 starting off with Wiseman’s own defintions and explorations of what SM is followed by ‘Basic Basics’ – a chapter covering consent, ethics, safewords, and negotiations.
 Wiseman also touches on SM organizations if you’re interested in getting involved in the community.

 You’re Curious About Leather Culture:

 This is, frankly, one of my favorite books.
 I put in the topic of leather culture because that is where Guy Baldwin comes from but I think this book is invaluable to anyone interested in exploring all-encompassing D/s and M/s.
 I suggest taking your time to read Slavecraft, perhaps taking notes about what resonates with you and what gives you pause.
 This is a great book to read with a partner to discuss what does submission/slavery really look like in your relationship.